mrcendre/motion/README.md

 ### Shadow

 The **shadow** is optional and depends, if enabled, on the `elevation` value.
-This higher the `elevation`, the blurrier and the lower the shadow will get from behind the widget, just like in the Material design language.
-The amplitude of its movement is also controlled by the `elevation`.
+The higher the `elevation`, the blurrier and the lower from behind the widget the shadow will get.
+This aims to have the same behavior as Material design language's notion of elevation.
+The amplitude of the shadow's movement is also controlled by the `elevation`.

 !["Shadow effect comparison"](https://github.com/mrcendre/motion/raw/main/example/gifs/shadow.gif)

 _Comparing with and without the shadow effect_

-By default, the `shadow` is enabled but you can disable it by constructing the `Motion` widget, with `shadow: false`.
+By default, the `shadow` is enabled but you can disable it by constructing the `Motion` widget with `shadow: false`.

 ### Glare